Indonesian woman’s village celebrates her newfound freedom

 - Trump to demand $8.6 billion in new wall funding, setting up fresh battle with Congress

+Authorities in Malaysia, where Aisyah had been detained for two years and faced a possible death penalty, released her on Monday following concerted lobbying by the Indonesian government.

+It was a stunning twist in a bizarre fact-is-stranger-than-fiction tale.
+Prosecutors alleged Aisyah and a Vietnamese woman, Doan Thi Huong, were trained killers who smeared VX nerve agent on Kim Jong Nam’s face at a Malaysian airport in 2017, causing his death.

-The two women said they thought they were carrying out a prank for a reality TV show.
+The two women, both in their 20s and from humble backgrounds with little experience of the world outside their own countries, said they thought they were carrying out a prank for a reality TV show.

+From the beginning, Indonesian officials have asserted that Aisyah was the naive and unwitting pawn of North Korean agents.
+It’s unclear if Malaysia will also drop charges against Huong.

+Neighbors said that Aisyah was a victim of deception that many young village women are vulnerable to when they move to bigger cities in Indonesia or abroad.